Are you hungry all the time, even after you’ve just eaten? Do you feel hunger cravings that no type or amount of food can ever fulfill?

 - To combat low blood sugar, you may try to eat at specific times of the day

-- Make sure you’re eating enough satiety-boosting protein-rich foods.
+- Make sure you’re eating enough satiety-boosting protein-rich foods and meeting your individual carbohydrate needs.

-- Include high-fiber nutrient-dense whole foods like starchy vegetables in your diet, which may help with more stable blood glucose levels.
+- Include high-fiber nutrient-dense whole foods like non-starchy vegetables in your diet, which may support stable blood glucose levels.

-As described earlier, if your cells can’t get enough energy, your body requests more food, even if you already had a meal.
+As described earlier, if your cells have trouble absorbing glucose from your blood due to issues with insulin production or sensitivity, your body requests more food, even if you already had a meal.
 This can lead to a vicious cycle.

-- Try to eat fewer foods with added sugars and processed or refined carbs; focus on protein-rich non-starchy veggies with moderate amounts of whole fruits and whole grain sources of carbs to individual glucose tolerance.
+- Try to eat fewer foods with added sugars and processed or refined carbs; focus on protein-rich meals, non-starchy veggies, and moderate amounts of whole fruits and whole grain or starchy veggie sources of carbs to individual glucose tolerance.

 - Work with a qualified healthcare professional such as a doctor or a dietitian to manage feelings of excessive hunger without adverse effects on your system, especially if you think you have prediabetes symptoms.

-- Work on improving your glucose levels by staying hydrated.
+- Work on improving your glucose levels by staying hydrated and managing your stress levels.

 Thyroid dysfunctions may have significant effects on body weight and appetite.
 The thyroid interacts with the hypothalamus and other endocrine centers through the hypothalamus-pituitary-thyroid (HPT) axis to regulate food intake and energy output.